 In practice there are of course overlaps between the categories the industry invented, from consumer IoT to enterprise IoT, industrial IoT, healthcare IoT and whatnot.
 The smart home category is one example of a broad category.
 In one of its mentioned areas, home automation, the services segment includes expert firms and integrators whom you might find in both the high-end residential market and the non-residential market, for example with a background in light control and room control whereby a room can also be a meeting room in an office or even a plant.

 Moreover, aside from typical cross-industry use cases and categories of devices, it’s clear that from a business perspective IoT is about connecting quite some dots too.
-Take insurance or healthcare, for instance.
+Take insurance or digital health, for instance.
 These and other sectors/players try to connect parts of their business/activities to data from consumers using IoT devices.
 It can be for premiums, plans and promotions but also simply because of better care, certainly in specific healthcare cases (e.g. remote monitoring).
 We’ve discussed this previously with for instance the usage of personal health data, real-time adjustments to care plans and the shift from passive to active patient engagement, to zoom in a bit on healthcare.

 Anyway, it’s clear: the consumer appears to want to be connected and it starts at home.
 As Carrie MacGillivray, vice president, Internet of Things and Mobility at IDC, puts it in the announcement of the January 2019 update of the Worldwide Semiannual Internet of Things Spending Guide: “for consumers, access to data is changing how they are informed about the status of households, vehicles, and family members as well as their own health and fitness”.